 One of the first steps you have to take while setting up a WooCommerce store is setting up the WooCommerce Base Location and currency for your store.
 These settings determine how factors such as tax and shipping rates will be applied to your store.
 The currency and base location are set up in the general settings, navigate through the following path:

 WooCommerce → Settings → General

 Setting the WooCommerce Base Location

-In the General Options section, the first field is where you change the Base Location of your store.
+The first field is where you set the Store Address.
 Tax rates will be applicable according to the location that you choose here.
 Select your preferred location from a drop-down.
 You need to set up Address Line 1 & 2, City, State, Country and Postcode.

 Next, in the General Options section, you can set your Selling Location.
 There are three options in the drop-down, you can select from:

 If you select either of the last two options, another drop-down will be displayed where you can select the specific countries.

 You can use the next field to set up the Shipping Location.
 Four options are available in the drop-down.
 They are:

 - Ship to all countries you sell to

 - Shipping to specific countries only